Skip to main content

 Master's Degree Programs

-MCB Accelerated Master's PrograM (AMP)
+MCB Accelerated Master's Program (AMP)

 This one-year program provides an opportunity for current undergraduate students to acquire a Master's degree by adding an additional year to their studies.
-Information and application instructions can be found here.
+Information and application instructions

 Professional Science Master's Degree in Applied Biosciences, GIDP (Graduate Interdisciplinary Program)